TecXCTO/MechAgenticAI/README.md

 ```
+mechanical-agent-ai-project
-mechanical-agent-ai-project/  # Root directory of your specific project instance
+mech-agentic-ai/  # Root directory of your specific project instance
 ├── .env                      # Contains the pointer to the agent script
 ├── agent.py                  # The main script that adk will execute
 ├── .github/